 Dr. Bleaux Johnson received a B.S. in Animal and Range Sciences from North Dakota State University in 2004 and received his DVM from Iowa State University in 2008.
 He is married to Janel and they have 3 children (Treyson, Kenley, and Brinley).
 They have three dogs: Cohen, Ruger and Taya.
 Dr. Johnson enjoys hunting, fishing, golfing and spending time outdoors with friends and family.
 His special interests are in large animal, especially cattle production and equine medicine.
 Dr. Johnson belongs to NDVMA, SDVMA and AVMA.

 Dr. Innes graduated from Arizona State University with a Bachelors in Agricultural Business.
 She recieved her DVM from Auburn University College of Veterinary Medicine in 2014.
 Dr. Innes is originally from a ranch just outside of Gillette, Wy.
 She has three dogs, Dally, Carson, and Riggin, who attempt to be working cattle dogs, but are much better at chasing rabbits, antelope and any other moving object that they're not supposed to.
-She also has the occasional bum lamb or calf to keep her occupied, along with two very curious horses Deets and Gus.
+She also has two very curious horses, Deets and Gus, that keep her occupied.
 When she's not busy with her various animals, she enjoys spending time with family and friends, playing softball and about anything outdoors.
 Dr. Innes is a member of SDVMA, NDVMA, AVMA and American Association of Bovine Practitioners.
 Her veterinary interests include surgery, small ruminants (sheep and goats) and large animal reproduction and obstetrics.